-High blood pressure symptoms, such as blurry eyesight or headache, generally only occur when blood pressure is already too high, called an hypertensive crisis.
-That means that a person can have high blood pressure and not present any symptoms at all.
+High blood pressure symptoms, such as blurry eyesight or headache, generally only occur when blood pressure is already too high.
+This is referred to as a hypertensive crisis.
+Many people can walk around with high blood pressure and have no idea, as some do not present with any symptoms at all.

-If you suspect your blood pressure might be high, it is recommended that you measure it as soon as possible, at home or at a drugstore.
-To measure your blood pressure correctly it's important you urinate and rest for around five minutes before you do so.
-If the blood pressure is in fact raised, you should make an appointment with a GP.
+If you suspect your blood pressure might be high, it is recommended that you measure it as soon as possible, at home or at a pharmacy.
+To measure your blood pressure correctly, ensure your bladder is empty and rest for about 5 minutes before checking.
+If your blood pressure is confirmed to be elevated, you should follow-up with your doctor.

 High blood pressure symptoms can include: